ABB: 2000s

 In 2000, ABB divested its interests in ABB Alstom Power and sold its boiler and fossil-fuel operations (including Gas turbines) to Alstom.
-Thereafter, ABB's power business was focused on renewable energy and transmission and distribution.

 In early 2002, ABB announced its first-ever annual loss, a $691 million net loss for 2001.
 The loss was caused by ABB's decision to double its provisions for settlement costs from $470 million to $940 million in asbestos-related litigation against its American subsidiary Combustion Engineering.
 The provisions were to cover claims linked to asbestos products sold by Combustion Engineering prior to its acquisition by ABB.
 At the same time, ABB's board announced it would seek the partial return of retirement pay from Goran Lindahl and Percy Barnevik, two former chief executive officers of the group.
 Barnevik received some $89 million in pension benefits when he left ABB in 2001; Lindahl, who succeeded Barnevik as CEO, had received $50 million in pension benefits, which ABB's board called "excessive".

 In 2004, ABB sold its upstream oil and gas business, ABB Vetco Gray, to a consortium of private equity investors for an initial sum of $925 million.
 ABB continued to play an active role in the oil and gas industry via its core automation and power technology businesses.

 In 2005, ABB delisted its shares from the London Stock Exchange and Frankfurt Stock Exchange.
-During the following year, the company ended its financial uncertainties via the finalization of a $1.43 billion plan to settle asbestos liabilities against its US subsidiaries, Combustion Engineering and ABB Lummus Global, Inc. A three-part capital strengthening plan also aided in ABB's recovery.
+The following year, the company resolved its asbestos liabilities against its US subsidiaries, Combustion Engineering and ABB Lummus Global, Inc, for $1.43 billion.
+A three-part capital strengthening plan also aided in ABB's recovery.

 In August 2007, ABB Lummus Global, ABB's downstream oil and gas business, was sold to CB&I for $950 million.
 The sale led to ABB making an accelerated $204 million payment to the CE Asbestos PI Trust, a trust fund covering the asbestos liabilities of Combustion Engineering.

 In 2008, ABB agreed to acquire Kuhlman Electric Corporation, a US-based maker of transformers for the industrial and electric utility sectors.
 In November 2008, ABB acquired Ber-Mac Electrical and Instrumentation to expand its presence in Western Canada's oil and gas industries.